Community Health Worker (CHW) Grant

 Grant overview

-HCA is pleased to announce the following primary care clinics will participate in the CHW grant from January 2023 through January 2025.
+The following primary care clinics will participate in the CHW grant from January 2023 through January 2025.
 These clinics will embed CHWs in their care teams to support families of children and youth birth through age 18.
 These CHWs will provide outreach, informal counseling, and social supports for health-related social needs.

 In alignment with DOH’s CHW pediatric curriculum, CHWs funded through this grant will support one of the following populations and areas of need: